Gloria Yang

 What I Proposed

-This shift transforms the experience from a service-based interaction into a conversion-driven flow, aligning the product with how users naturally progress through decision-making.
+This shifted the experience from a specialist-assisted service flow into a conversion-oriented enrollment journey aligned with how users naturally progress through decision-making.

 BeforeAfter